DavidGuere/TournamentTracker/README.md

 # Tournament tracker application

-An application to track multiple tournaments connected to an SQL database.
+An application to track multiple tournaments connected to an SQL database using Dapper ORM.
+Interacting with the database using stored procedures.
 The application can work with multiple types os UI.
 The current UI is a WPF UI.

 ## Requirement